F. E. Olds: History

 In 1952, Reynolds, as the plant supervisor, brought Don Agard to Olds from F.A.
 Reynolds Co.
 One of Agard's first projects was managing the move in 1954 from Olds' long-time factory in Los Angeles to larger facilities in Fullerton, California.

 In 1953, the company was joined by a young Zigmant Kanstul.
 Starting out at Olds as a French horn assembler, Kanstul apprenticed in the art of brass instrument building from Reynolds.

 Reynolds died of a heart attack on July 18, 1960, while at work at the Fullerton plant.
 After his death, Agard took over plant operations while Kanstul became factory superintendent.
 Reynold's brother, Harper, who was shop superintendent and who helped launch the Ambassador instruments, retired.
 R. Dale Olsen was brought in as director of research with a directive to create a line of upper-register trumpets.
 He succeeded in designing the 'C', 'D' and 'E Flat' trumpets and subsequently the "Custom-Crafted" series of B flat trumpets that featured one-piece hand-hammered bells.

 By the 1960s, Olds was producing trumpets, cornets, slide and valve trombones, alto horns, mellophones, french horns, euphoniums, tubas and sousaphones.
 They also supplied imported woodwind instruments in the Ambassador line.
 Olds was the second U.S. maker to have produced over one million brass instruments.
 Increases in volume were accompanied by a lessening in quality, however.

-Kanstul remained at Olds until the early 1970s when he left to become manager of the nearby Benge plant and eventually his own company, Kanstul Musical Instruments.
-Agard ran operations at Olds until the company finally closed its doors in 1979.
-Olds merged with competitor and Foster's former company, F.A.
-Reynolds Co., in 1964.
+In 1964, CMI (F.E.
+Olds & Son's parent company) purchased F.A.
+Reynolds Co. and merged the Olds and Reynolds production lines.

-By the mid-1970s, with parent company Norlin in control, there was a perceived decrease in the quality of construction that made Olds famous.
+By the mid-1970s, with CMI's successor Norlin Corporation in control, there was a perceived decrease in the quality of construction that made Olds famous.
 The name became closely associated with the student models, and less with the professional models.
 A buyer for the firm was sought beginning in 1978, but Norlin could not sell the Olds factory for its asking price.
 The decision was made to close the Fullerton plant and the machinery, tools and parts inventory were auctioned.

+Kanstul remained at Olds until the early 1970s when he left to become manager of the nearby Benge plant and eventually his own company, Kanstul Musical Instruments.
+Agard ran operations at Olds until the company finally closed its doors in 1979.